Table of Contents

 Men and women of all heights and weights can wear hoks without any problem.
 The front side of the skis is slightly upturned, while the sides give the equipment the most desired durability.

-The originators of hoks used a single ski pole, known as Tiak, to acquire further stability.
+Single Ski Pole – The originators of hoks used a single ski pole, known as Tiak, to acquire further stability.
 However, you can use one or two poles depending on the condition of the terrain and your comfort level.
 Hoks are already very convenient to use and don’t really require complicated techniques.
 Still, if you find it difficult to maintain balance, you can use a combination of hoks and Tiaks.

-Hoks come in a unique design, though they also share some features of other skis.
 The incorporation of the skin at the base makes the gear stand out in the crowd.
 Because of this skin, hok skiers experience a decrease in speed while gliding downhill.
 This way, they are able to gain composure and a good understanding of the terrain.

-When it comes to its construction, we find the size to be a major difference between hoks and other types of skis.
 Hoks are shorter and wider than many other skis, most similar to backcountry touring skis.
 Because of the wider footprint, adults of different heights can work with the two available sizes.
 Also, it is the wide width that enables a skier to have better stability and grip in deep snow.

 When using hoks, you might face an accumulation of ice at the base.
 As a result, you will feel friction in moving the skis.
 But there is nothing to worry about.
 Scraping off the ice is very easy and can be done using a scraper.
-Or, you can use wax to improve the gliding ability of your hoks.
+Or, you can use a silicon spray or wax to improve the gliding ability of your hoks.
 However, the base does not need waxing frequently.

 Unlike other skis, the base of hoks, which is actually a layer of skin, can be repaired as well.
 Hence, you won’t have to change your skis because of a damaged base.